BDC Hamburger Icon

 Open row

 Employee engagement is often confused with employee satisfaction.
 While similar to employee satisfaction, employee engagement has a more significant impact on an organization’s success.
-According to research by Bain & Company, an employee who is satisfied at work is 40% more productive than an unsatisfied one, but an engaged employee is 44% more productive than a merely satisfied one.
+According to research by the University of Warwick, an employee who is satisfied at work is 12 percent more productive than an unsatisfied one, but employee engagement can increase productivity by 18 percent, per Gallup.

-To improve employee engagement, you’ll likely need to invest money in tools and technology, and your leaders and team members need to take the time to implement employee engagement best practices.
-While this is a big investment, failing to invest in employee engagement can cost your company much more.
+To improve employee engagement, you’ll likely need to invest money in tools and technology and invest the time required for your leaders and team members to implement best practices.
+While this is a big undertaking, failing to focus on employee engagement can cost your company much more.

-Low employee engagement can result in low performance and productivity, high employee absenteeism and turnover, sunken recruitment costs and resources, low company morale, and a poor company reputation.
+Low employee engagement can result in low performance and productivity, high employee absenteeism and employee turnover, sunken recruitment costs and resources, low company morale and a poor company reputation.

 Although improving employee engagement takes work, many of the solutions only require a little effort to see a big impact.
 Here are 10 ways you can improve employee engagement.